Fawazcp/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Watch Week 3 [Congito JWT Server side Verify video on YouTube](Week 3 Congito JWT Server side Verify)

+**What is JWT token?**

+**JSON Web Token is an open industry standard used to share information between two entities, usually a client (like your app's frontend) and a server (your app's backend).
+They contain JSON objects which have the information that needs to be shared.**

 - Update headers in **`HomeFeedPage.js`**

 ```